 "Saving a Life Means the World to the Life You Saved"

-From Cruelty and Neglect to Health; from near Death to Living...She's Survived
+From Cruelty and Neglect to Health, from near Death to Living, She Survived With Your Help!

-In Short, This Little Mare has been a Survivor of more than any soul should endure.
-We are hoping to raise funds to send her to a very special trainer for 120 days to help her trust people and to receive an education to help her become a horse that can have a full life!/
+In short, Feather, a 7-year-old Dun Appaloosa Mare ~ 15 hands high, has been a Survivor of more than any soul should endure.
+We raised funds to send her to a very special trainer for 120 days to help her trust people and to receive an education to help her become a horse that can have a full life!

 Here are the basics of her story as we know it.

 In the winter of 2018 we received a donation and sent her to a Mustang trainer nearby.
-The goal was....see if she is reachable....if not we will make the hard decision to let her go.
-This trainre was able to "reach Feather" and had her accept his presense and changed her fight and flight to curiousity.
-So she was "reacheable".
+The goal was to see if she was reachable, if not, we would make the hard decision to let her go.
+This trainer was able to "reach Feather" and had her accept his presence and changed her fight and flight to curiousity.
+She was "reacheable".
 The funding ran out and Feather was brought back to the rescue farm.
 But we saw progress!
-Her eyes had a softer and more inquistive look rather than a terrified look!
+Her eyes had a softer and more inquisitive look rather than a terrified look.
 She had started to think us humans might not be so bad after all.

-Feather has spent 2019 here at our farm, learning to be a happy pasture horse!
-She plays and frolicks with her friends and comes to the gate when they do.
-We have had a few learning sessions with her throughout the year and she really does TRY and wants to Trust but it will take consistancy to break through this last wall she has.
+Feather spent 2019 at our farm, learning to be a happy pasture horse!
+She played and frolicked with her friends and came to the gate when they did.
+We had a few learning sessions with her throughout 2019 and she really did TRY and wanted to Trust but it took consistency to break through this last wall.

-SCH has graciously offered to donate one month of training for Feather!!
-We still need to raise $3000 to give Feather a full 120 days of training and a trip to Indiana to SCH.
+SCH graciously offered to donate one month of training for Feather!!
+We raised $3000 to give Feather a full 120 days of training and a trip to Indiana to SCH.

-At SCH, our philosophy is simple, give your horse a solid foundation and he will give you everything he has.
+SCH's philosophy is simple, give your horse a solid foundation and he will give you everything he has.
 The SCH program includes high quality feed, plenty of turn-out time and an individual approach tailored to suit each horse's unique needs.
-We encourage clients to take advantage of a weekly lesson designed to give you a hands on involvement with your horse's progress. d read more.
-Pull out the most interesting detail that appears on the page and write it here.